 Checking Directory Differences

-Use diff to compare directory contents:
+Use diff to compare the contents of two directories:

-Verifying Integrity with `shasum`
+Verifying Integrity with shasum

-% shasum -a 256 file1 > file1.sha256 shasum -c file1.sha256 ```
+% shasum -a 256 file1 > file1.sha256

 Finding Differences with comm and uniq